martinloland/rov/README.md

 ##Features
  - Live streaming of video from raspberry pi / piCamera to computer over socket communcation
- - Aprox 15fps at 0.4 ms latency at 1296x730 resolution
+ - Aprox 15fps with 0.4 ms latency at 1296x730 resolution
  - Two ways communication of data to/from arduino/rpi and computer using serial communication and pickle with sockets
  - Custom made GUI using pygame with support for keyboard and USB-controller input